No Fees

 Q: What is workers’ compensation?

-Workers’ compensation is a state-run system that ensures that employees secure a recovery for medical expenses and temporary or partial disability suffered while at work.
-Employees are not required to file a lawsuit or prove that the employer acted negligently.
 To recover, the employee is only required to show that the injury occurred at work.
 You must, however, follow many administrative steps.
 Failure to follow the process or advocate for your recovery can result in an unfair outcome.
 The Department of Labor & Industries (L&I) administers the workers’ compensation program in Washington.
 Workers’ compensation is also called industrial insurance and state laws govern it.

 Q: Do I qualify for Seattle workers’ compensation recovery?

-All employees injured while at work are eligible for recovery through workers’ compensation insurance.
+All employees injured at work are eligible for recovery through workers’ compensation insurance.
 The only individuals exempt from the workers’ compensation laws are independent contractors.
 The state has outlined a multi-factor test to determine if someone is an independent contractor:

 • The individual is free from the employer’s control or direction;